UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 ## Technical Tutorial

-This tutorial will be broken down into three sections:
+This tutorial will be broken down into three main sections:

 1. [Running the bots directly from your host environment (no Docker) from the command line](#running-the-liquidator-and-disputer-bots-locally)
 2. [Running the bots within a dockerized environment from the official UMA Docker image](#running-the-bots-locally-with-Docker)